Jacobs Turf Atlanta — Soil-First Lawn Care in Atlanta, GA

 The meadow option

-For clients who want something a little wilder and lower-input, we can work in a meadow mix — a natural fertilizer blend carrying mini clover.
+For clients who want something a little wilder and lower-input, we can work in a meadow mix — an organic fertilizer blend carrying mini clover.
 The clover fixes its own nitrogen, feeds the soil, and knits in between the grass.

-It is one of the most rewarding things we do — and it smells like real soil, not a chemical shelf.
+It is one of the most rewarding things we do — and it smells like real soil when you walk it.

 ★★★★★